yujeanshin/git-workshop-F23-S24/README.md

 integrate the changes from both branches such that `rebaseB` is combined into `rebaseA`.
 However, instead of a merge, use a ***rebase***.

+#### Exercise 5: Squashing Commits
+In the branch `squash`, you will see that the last three commits are fairly similar, each adding information about a T4SG member named Jayden.
+Squash these three commits into a single commit titled "added biography information for Jayden".